 Guppies are one of the world’s most widely distributed tropical fishes.
-They’re also known as rainbow fish or millionfish.
 They’re one of the most popular freshwater aquarium fish species.
 Guppies are mostly native to northeast South America, including Antigua and Barbuda, Brazil, Barbados, Jamaica, etc. But these days, guppies have been introduced in most parts of the world, thanks to their mosquito repellent abilities.

 Birth of a Guppy Fish